SingleManTH/agiletoolkit.org/docs/data/dsql/basic-usage.md

 	// Use additional connections
 	$query = $mydb->dsql();

-You may also call $model->dsql() which will return an initialized Query object with your existing Model settings, which can then be customized.
+You can also call $model->dsql() which will return a DSQL query object initialized with your existing Model settings, which can then be customized.

-When you create a DSQL object using an existing connection, it will optimise the SQL syntax for the database being used.
-If you create a DSQL query before connecting to the database it will generate generic SQL.
+When you create a DSQL object using an existing connection it will optimise the SQL syntax for the database being used.
+If you create a DSQL object before connecting to the database it will generate generic SQL.
 So you will normally want to set up a connection before creating a query object.

 ## Configuring A Query

-DSQL offers a range of methods for configuring your query.
+DSQL offers a comprehensive range of methods for configuring your query.
 You can call those methods several times and in any order &ndash; you can even adapt and reuse a query after it has been executed.
 The methods can be chained:

 	$query = $this->api->db->dsql();
-	$query
-  		->table('user')
+	$query->table('user')
   			->where('type','admin')
   			->field('id');

 	// Refine the configuration & execute the query
-	$data = $query
+	$data = $query->order('created_time')
-  		->order('created_time')
   			->field('name,surname')
   			->getAll();

 	// Produces:
 	//   $data=array(
 	//      array('id'=>1, 'name'=>'John', 'surname'=>'Smith'),
-	//      array('id'=>2, 'name'=>'Joe', 'surname'=>'Blogs')
+	//      array('id'=>2, 'name'=>'Joe', 'surname'=>'Bloggs')
 	//    );

 When you build the query by calling methods, your arguments could be: